-7.5.3 MIG/MAG gun installation
+7.5.2 MIG/MAG gun installation

-- 1. Connect properly MIG gun plug to EURO socket 3. - Pay special attention to the correct fit of the control pins and input welding wire from wire feeder to the wire inlet guide in MIG gun. - Tighten the MIG gun plug nut clockwise until it stops.
+- 1. Connect properly MIG gun plug to EURO socket (3) to the machine. - Pay special attention to the correct fit of the control pins and input welding wire from wire feeder to the wire inlet guide in MIG gun. - 3.
+Tighten the MIG gun plug nut clockwise until it stops.
 Incorrectly mounted MIG gun can cause damage.

-7.5.4 Assembling welding wire into liner
+7.5.3 Assembling welding wire into liner

-- 1. Connect properly MIG gun into welding machine (see 7.5.3). - 2.
+- 1. Connect properly MIG gun into welding machine (see 7.5.2). - 2.
 Dismantle the torch consumables (gas nozzle, contact tip). - 3.
 Connect the welder into power supply.
-Turn on the machine using power switch (4) - 4.
-Expand MIG gun as straight as it is possible. - 5.
-Using the button (A13) (pkt.
-7.9) start wire feeding into MIG gun liner.
+Turn on the machine using power switch 7

+- 4. Expand MIG gun as straight as it is possible. - 5.
+Hold the button J on the device front panel (see 7.7.1) and start wire feeding into MIG gun liner.
 Make sure that pressure tension of feeder rolls is suitable.
 Remember!
 Never point torch into direction eyes / face or others. - 6.
-When wire end comes out to a distance approx. 30mm beyond the torch outline, release the button (A13) (pkt.
-7.9) to stop feeding wire. - 7.
+When wire end comes out to a distance approx. 30mm beyond the torch outline, release microswitch. - 7.
 Assemble welding wire into liner (gas nozzle, contact tip). - 8.
 Cut off the end of wire properly.

-7.5.5 Device installation - MIG/MAG welding
+7.5.4 Device installation